Under Implementation

 Supporting the foundations for sustainable adaptation planning and financing in Morocco

-The project aims to assist Morocco in designing a framework for systematic integration of adaptation needs into development planning.
-The foundations for sustainable finance and institutional framework for adaptation planning will be established both at the national level and in selected regions.
-The sub-national activities include development of regional adaptation plans for five regions: Souss Massa, Marrakech Safi, Béni Mellal-Khenifra, Draa Tafilalet and Oriental regions.
+The project's goal is to support Morocco in creating a systematic framework for integrating adaptation needs into development planning.
+This involves establishing the foundations for sustainable finance and institutional frameworks for adaptation planning at both national and regional levels.
+Sub-national activities include developing regional adaptation plans for five regions: Souss Massa, Marrakech Safi, Béni Mellal-Khenifra, Draa Tafilalet and Oriental regions.

 English